-The LEMP software stack consists of a group of software that describes a Linux Operating System, an Nginx web server (pronounced engine-x), a MySQL database with the dynamic processing being handled by PHP.
+The LEMP software stack consists of a group of software that describes a Linux Operating System, a Nginx web server (pronounced engine-x), and a MySQL database with the dynamic processing being handled by PHP.
 LEMP is an acronym for Linux, Engine-x (Nginx), MySQL and PHP.

-WordOps simplifies so much of the process of installing and configuring all the packages from the LEMP stack needed to deploy a site while taking care of creating virtual hosts in Nginx, installing WordPress, and even gets you a SSL certificate.
+WordOps simplifies so much of the process of installing and configuring all the packages from the LEMP stack needed to deploy a site while taking care of creating virtual hosts in Nginx, installing WordPress, and even getting you an SSL certificate.

 It also installs some components that allow you to see statistics about the server’s workload.

-In this tutorial we’ll use WordOps to quickly and easily install WordPress on an Ubuntu 20.04 machine, and we’ll check out and explain some of the extra features that WordOps offers.
+In this tutorial, we’ll use WordOps to quickly and easily install WordPress on an Ubuntu 22.04 machine, and we’ll check out and explain some of the extra features that WordOps offers.

 The primary motivation for writing this tutorial is for users who don’t feel ready to install WordPress themselves on a server.